robdjeff/ML_Workshop/README.md

 RFStellar_Classifier_Student.ipynb
 *  An exercise for you to try based on classification of SDSS sources.
 A solution will follow.

+# Installation and Use

+Click on the dropdown menu <Code> and select "download zip file".

+Unzip this to a location that your Jupyter notebook installation can see it.

+That's it.

 # Some Details

 These codes require a number of packages to be installed and were tested using these specific versions.